hyperspy/rosettasciio/doc/supported_formats/supporting_your_file_format.rst

 .. note:: We are always looking for more companies to support their file formats.
-   If you are a company that would like to support your file format or have previously supported it, please raise an issue on GitHub or contact us!
+   If you are a company that would like to support your file format or have previously supported it, please raise an [issue on GitHub](https://github.com/hyperspy/rosettasciio/issues) or make a pull request on GitHub to add support - see contributing for more information!

 .. list-table:: Supported File Formats